johnstonbl01/clementinejs/tutorials/tutorials.md

 ### [Deploying Your App to Heroku](/tutorials/tutorial-heroku.html)

 This tutorial shows a quick and easy way to deploy your Clementine.js app to Heroku.
-Currently this has been tested with the Standard and Free Code Camp versions.

 ## Future Tutorials